 Upper School students will be released from the Upper School building at 3:35 pm.
-Upper School parents may pick up students by coming through the pick up line in the Upper School driveway, or by parking in the main parking lot and instructing their students to walk over.
+Parents who only have Upper School students are required to pick up students by coming through the pick-up line in the Upper School driveway.
+Parents who have both Lower and Upper School students may park in the main parking lot and instruct their students to walk over.
+Upper School students who are picked up at 3:50 pm will walk over to the sanctuary.